GarryPatchett/QuickVectors.FSharp/README.md

 The packages in this project contain a lot of types and modues and trying to understand them all before trying to do anything with them would be a difficult task.

-Because of this it is recommended that you read the short tutorial (in the TUTORIAL.md file) first so that you can get used to how to use some of the various functionalities in a step-by-step fashion.
+Because of this it is recommended that you read the [short tutorial](https://github.com/GarryPatchett/QuickVectors.FSharp/blob/main/TUTORIAL.md) first so that you can get used to how to use some of the various functionalities in a step-by-step fashion.

 There's nothing particularly complicated in these packages but the shear amount of 'stuff' to learn can